-The USAF has selected Excavation and Offsite Disposal as the preferred alternative for site SS-033.
-The alternative includes excavation of site soils containing arsenic in excess of the remediation goal (7.5 mg/kg) and offsite disposal of the soil according to NYSDEC and USEPA waste disposal regulations.
-This alternative is recommended because it provides a permanent solution that is protective of human health and the environment, at a relatively low cost.
+The USAF has selected Excavation and Offsite Disposal as the selected remedy for site SS-033.
+The remedy includes excavation of site soils containing arsenic in excess of the remediation goal (7.5 mg/kg) and offsite disposal of the soil according to NYSDEC and USEPA waste disposal regulations.
+This remedy is selected because it provides a permanent solution that is protective of human health and the environment, at a relatively low cost.
+In addition to providing a permanent solution, the remedy will result in unrestricted use of land at site SS-033, reduce long term liabilities associated with leaving contamination in place, eliminate the need for long term land use controls, and eliminate the cost associated with management of land use controls.

-8.1 Basis
+12.1 Basis

-Two separate removal actions conducted at site SS-033, in 1993 and 1997, resulted in the removal of lead contaminated The human health risk assessment soil. indicated that no unacceptable risk is associated with exposure to residual soil contaminants, or with exposure to chemicals in site groundwater, given current or future commercial/industrial land use conditions.
+Two separate removal actions conducted at site SS-033, in 1993 and 1997, resulted in the removal of lead contaminated soil.
+The human health risk assessment indicated that no unacceptable risk is associated with exposure to residual soil contaminants, or with exposure to chemicals in site groundwater, given current or future commercial/industrial land use conditions.
 Also, no unacceptable risk is associated with exposure to groundwater given future residential land use.
-The hazard index for soil under a hypothetical future residential land use scenario, however, is above the acceptable limit of one due to arsenic contamination.
-The preferred alternative addresses arsenic contaminated soil, which is the sole remaining principal threat waste at the site.

-In addition to providing a permanent solution, the preferred alternative will result in unrestricted use of land at site SS-033. reduce long term liabilities associated with leaving contamination in place, eliminate the need for long term land use controls, and the cost associated eliminate with management of land use controls.
-Because execution of the preferred alternative will result in levels of contamination at the site that allow for unlimited land use, five-year site reviews for site SS-033 will not be necessary.
+The hazard index for exposure to soil under a hypothetical future residential land use scenario, however, is above the acceptable limit of one due to arsenic contamination.
+The selected remedy addresses arsenic contaminated soil, which is the sole remaining principal threat waste at the site.
+Since the principal threat will be removed, no institutional controls will be placed on the site, which will be available for unrestricted reuse.
+Because implementation of the selected remedy will result in levels of contamination at the site that allow for unlimited use and unrestricted exposure, five-year site reviews for site SS-033 will not be necessary.

-8.2 Identification of Alternative
+12.2 Identification of Remedy

-The preferred alternative for remediation at site SS-033 includes the following components:
+The selected remedy for remediation at site SS-033 includes the following components: